Medically reviewed by Katelyn Hagerty, FNP

 Meditation: One study from 2013 found that 20 minutes of mindful meditation may lower anxiety by decreasing brain activity overall.
 While you meditate, you’ll want to strive for the concepts of awareness and acceptance.
 If you’re not sure where to start, consider downloading a guided meditation app.

 Exercise: A review of studies found that exercising can lower stress and anxiety levels.In general, the recommendation is that adults should try to get 150 minutes of moderate intensity physical activity each week, plus do strengthening activities, like lifting weights, at least twice a week.

 Therapy: In-person or online therapy is a great solution for anxiety.
 Cognitive behavioral therapy (CBT) can often help with anxiety disorders.
 In CBT, you will learn to look at patterns that induce anxiety and identify ways to change those patterns.

 Medication: There are prescription medications that can help alleviate symptoms of anxiety.
 For anxiety disorders, your doctor may prescribe selective serotonin reuptake inhibitors (SSRIs), beta blockers or benzodiazepines.

 There is no evidence showing that crystals can actually help to heal anxiety.
 That said, they have been used since ancient times to help heal all sorts of physical and psychological ailments, including anxiety.

 Healing through crystals may be the placebo effect.
 But at the end of the day, it doesn’t really matter what helps your anxiety — as long as you truly deal with it.
 Since crystal healing isn’t a proven method, you may want to look into other ways to treat anxiety, such as medication, therapy and lifestyle choices.

-To start tackling your anxiety and find the right treatment, schedule time to speak with a mental health professional now.
+To start tackling your anxiety and find the right treatment, schedule an evaluation for anxiety treatment online today.